srid/srid/Software/Linux/NixOS/nixos-woke-invasion/index.md

 ## Will the constituent assembly perpetuate or end wokeism?

 >[!warning] WIP
->This is just a rough log of events; move along.
+>This is just a rough skeleton log of events as they continue to unfold.
 A coherent report will be written once the assembly has done its job.

 :::{class="text-xs opacity-30 hover:opacity-100"}